med-khalil/SheSolves-4.0/2_ Problem2/Statement.md

 ## Statement:
 Rania has a lot of Rubik's cubes at home, whose side is one unit.

-One day she decided to go on vacation, she brings with her a suitcase that is shaped like a cube whose side is n unit(s).
+One day she decided to go on vacation, she brought with her a suitcase that is shaped like a cube whose side is n unit(s).

 She is so obsessed with Rubik's cubes that she decided to fill her suitcase with them.